dlintw/GoRM/README.md

 	db.Save(&newGuy)
 	// newGuy.Id is suddenly valid, and he's in the database now.

+### Installing GoRM

+Obviously [Go](http://golang.org/) should be installed.
+[The official installation directions](http://golang.org/doc/install.html) are recommended, rather than installing it through a package (such as homebrew).

+This package also requires [my version of the `sqlite` package](https://github.com/sdegutis/sqlite-go-wrapper).
+Clone it, then run `make install` and you'll be all set.

 ### Known bugs

 Right now, it only interfaces with SQLite.
 The goal however is to add support for other databases in the future, including maybe PostgreSQL and CouchDB or NoSQL?
 Who knows.